-Being the path of totality, was one of the most incredible things I have ever witnessed.
+Being in the path of totality, was one of the most incredible things I have ever witnessed.

 The eclipse started off subtly.
 At first, using the proper eyewear, all you see is the tiniest dot on the edge of the sun; soon the moon is visibly “eating” the sun.
 This looks exactly as you would expect, the bright disk of the sun partially obscured by the black disk of the moon, but at the same time is quite different.
 Seeing it in person is nothing like seeing even the most detailed, high quality pictures.